What is Sunshinestories Retreat?

 We think surf and yoga is the perfect combination, that’s why we offer them both at our retreat.
 Yoga helps make us aware of your bodies.
 As we stretch, we also prepare our minds and set our intentions for the next surf.
 It is an incredible combination.
 We provide teacher-led yoga classes twice each day to fit surfers and non-surfers.
 If you are only want to do yoga, our yoga teacher is always happy to give you a private lessons.
 There is also a lot of things to do in the area when the rest of the crew is surfing.

 We also love good, healthy food!
-Every breakfast includes fresh tropical fruits, eggs, fresh ground coffee and sometimes fresh shakes.
+Every breakfast includes fresh tropical fruits, eggs, fresh ground coffee & Ceylon tea.
 Lunches consist of delicious Sri Lankan rice and curry — the healthiest, tastiest meals filled with lots of vitamins and antioxidants.
 Our dinners are prepared in the house are made with love and a lot of fresh seafood and local veggies.
-Petter, who grew up in his parents’ restaurant in Sweden, has made a small but varied wine list for you wine lovers.
 The restaurants we choose for dinners out are some of our favourites in the area.
 What would life be without good food?

 - 7 x Nights accommodation: Sunday to Sunday in our Colonial Villa in a shared room